Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Optimal and Maximal - Soft Domatic Partitions

-If we apply security means based on the share of resources available per node, the amount of security means we can employ per node depends on the resource costs $m_i$ set per security mean $i$.
-The constraint $\forall v\in V:\sum_{i=1}^n x_i^v=1$ then has to be updated as follows:
+Next, we apply security means (associated with sets $i$ of the partition) based on the share of resources necessary per security mean $m_i$, available at each node $v\in V$.
+The constraint $\forall v\in V:\sum_{i=1}^n x_i^v=1$ has to be updated as follows:

-The resource costs over all security means form a vector $\mathbf{m}\in\mathbb{R}^n$ with its components $m_i\in(0,1]$.
+The resource costs over all security means form a vector $\mathbf{m} \in \mathbb{R}^n$ with its components $m_i\in (0,1]$.
 Without loss of generality, the overall resources available for security means per node have been set to $1$.
 Each value $m_i$ represents the individual portion of costs caused for operating security mean $i$ in relation to the total costs for all security means.
+The representation of necessary and available resources as a scalar is a simplification showing the feasibility of our LPs to take those into account.